hauke96/qgis-outdoor-map/README.md

   * Maybe put some POIs on a point-cloud-ish layer?
 * Add castles and ruins
 * Add wetland, heath and other natural landscapes
+* Remove `symbols` folder when sure that the images in there are not needed anymore.
+* Create process to create online maps

 ---